Food of Milan: Top 10 Dishes You Must Eat in Milan

 9. Busecca: A True Taste of Lombardy

 The dish exemplifies the rustic charm of Milanese cuisine.
-Historically considered peasant food, it transforms humble ingredients into something extraordinary through slow simmering and careful seasoning.
+Historically considered peasant food, it transforms humble local ingredients into something extraordinary through slow simmering and careful seasoning.

 The combination of tender tripe with beans, vegetables, herbs, and spices creates a rich and flavorful broth that can truly be quite tasty.